-Here's the crazy weird thing.
-There are two options:
+Here's the weird thing.
+If you're officiating a wedding in California, there are two options:

 - You can get your family member deputized for a day for a cost of $120.